rawiriblundell/jsonprint/README.md

 And the greatest part?
 We can build that structure using `stat`, and stay well clear of `ls`.

+Why *wouldn't* you want that kind of improvement for shell scripting?

 ### What about json's special characters?

 Sure.
 So what you're getting at is edge cases like "newlines in a filename".

 `jsonprint.sh` provides a function, `json_str_escape()` which handles this.
-It is currently not plumbed in and only works when manually called.
+It is currently not plumbed in to any other function and only works when manually called.
 The example script, `json_ls`, uses this function, and it's _mostly_ there:

 ```
 ▓▒░$ touch "$(printf "foo\n-rw-r--r-- 1 skeeto skeeto 0 Feb  6 15:49 bar")"